mhadam/snowplow.wiki-fork/technical-documentation/3-enrich/Scala-Hadoop-Shred.md

 Scala Hadoop Shred has two primary tasks:

-1. Shred enriched event into atomic event TSV and associated JSONs
+1. Shred enriched event into `atomic-event` TSV and associated JSONs
 2. Make `event_id`s for all events unique

 ### Shredding